 Dogs can be unpredictable.
-Even when an owner thinks that his or her dog is a “friendly” dog, it can still attack and bite a stranger, friend or family member.
+Even when an owner thinks that his or her dog is a “friendly” dog, it can still attack and bite a stranger, friend, or family member.
 The chance of biting a small child or baby is even more likely.
-The question is whether anyone can sue the dog owner if they are injured by the dog.
+The question is whether anyone can sue the dog owner if they are injured by a dog bite.
 The answer is yes and no.

 Yes.
 The dog attack victim can sue the dog owner under certain conditions in Mississippi.

 There is no specific statute in Mississippi as there is in other states that make a specific ruling on dog bites or dog attacks.
 Dog attacks come under more general rules of negligence.
 If the victim and his or her attorney can prove that the dog owner was negligent in some way, then a lawsuit may be successful.
 Negligence may be proved in a number of different situations.